HELPING THE MOST VULNERABLE.

 We’re working on training and setting boundaries with him, and we’ve set him up in a suite with two couches and a see-through gate so as to protect everyone and also give him time to observe without being in the middle of everything.

 He loves long walks and car rides, is perfect now on a leash, and loves all people.
 Snuggling on the couch with someone is one of his favorite activities.

 Goose, despite his age and size, quickly proved he’s a fireball who can keep up with the big dogs and jump a 4.5 foot wall.
 So there’s that.
 High intensity and highly intelligent, he’s also highly stubborn.
 We’re working on that.
 He’s tackling mind puzzles every day for mental stimulation, and we are doing some training with him, setting some boundaries.
-When spring comes he’ll be put through his paces in the small agility course we set up in the back.
 He’s just a guy who has to keep busy.
 He’s also a guy who loves snuggling, has no fear of anything, and always finds the cushiest pillow when it’s nap time.

 Lexi–noisy, snoopy, clumsy bloodhound Lexi–became a resident in May 2020, a just-before-the-pandemic-closures adoption that didn’t work out very well.
 Happily, the couple who adopted her contacted us, worried that returning her to the shelter during the pandemic closures would result in her being euthanized due to age (10 or so).

 It took her months to relax, but the girl who emerged is an affectionate, rabbit-obsessed, thunder-terrified, sloppy-kissing, cold- and wind-hating dog who loves long naps on the couch and will follow any ray of sunshine around the house, determined to have heat on her bones after her walks.